Celeron D 326 vs Apple M2

 Technologies and extensions

-Technological solutions and additional instructions supported by Apple M2 and Celeron D 326.
+Technological solutions and additional instructions supported by M2 and Celeron D 326.
 You'll probably need this information if you require some particular technology.

 Enhanced SpeedStep (EIST) | no data | - |